iBug/iBug-source/_posts/2020-06-01-linux-container-explained.md

 #### <i class="fas fa-fw fa-lightbulb"></i> Heads up
 {: .no_toc }

-The course lab at the time was based on Ubuntu 18.04, which uses Linux kernel 4.15.
+The course lab at the time was based on Ubuntu 18.04 with Linux kernel 5.3 (18.04 HWE).
 The cgroup controllers in newer kernels may be very different from what's presented in this article.
 For example, with Linux 5.4 on Ubuntu 20.04, the keys in PID cgroup begins with `pids.` instead of `pid.`, and `blkio` has a completely different set of available keys.
 Make sure you examine the cgroup directories before copying and pasting code.
 </div>

 ### Mounting cgroup controllers inside the container